October 19, 2015

 What makes these hook statements is that they are catchy and provocative.
 Readers want to see more of the story, they want to see you justifying or proving your claims, or they simply want to see what other outlandish and entertaining these you may say.
 In any case, what you have done is hook your audience.

 Yes, every essay should have a hook.
 However, that hook must be well-crafted and appropriate to the topic being addressed in the essay.
 Humorous remarks would obviously be inappropriate when writing about sensitive topics.
-In addition to this, a hook can be constructed in a way that subtly encourages the reader to think about a certain topic, or to view an issue a new way.
+In addition to this, a hook can be constructed in a way that subtly encourages the reader to think about a certain topic or to view an issue a new way.
 A hook doesn't need to be bold and 'in your face' it just needs to pique the interest of the reader.

 What is a Hook Sentence

 Learning how to write a hook sentence for an essay is actually not very challenging.
 It is simply a matter of putting together a sentence that clearly and concisely communicates to the reader why it is that they should care about what you are writing.
-If you can do this in a a simple, straight forward sentence, that is great.
+If you can do this in a simple, straightforward sentence, that is great.
 If you can incorporate something that is even more likely to get the attention of your readers, like a joke, quote, or story, that is even better.
 Just remember that making your point about the importance of your topic is much more important than being entertaining.
-An excellent phrase to keep in mind is, subject first, emotional appeal/entertainment second.
+An excellent phrase to keep in mind is subject first, emotional appeal/entertainment second.

 More Essay Writing Help